rsoiffer/Forge-of-Power/character-creation-short.md

 ## Pick an Ancestry

 An ancestry is a character's species and culture.
-Your ancestry gives you several unique abilities, and it lets you pick ancestry feats corresponding to that ancestry.
+Your ancestry gives you several basic abilities (which are shared by all characters of that ancestry), and it lets you pick ancestry feats corresponding to that ancestry.
 * Pick an [ancestry](ancestries.html).
 * Note the starting values of your attributes.
 * Note your Speed and Size stats.
 * Note your traits.
 Some effects work differently on creatures with certain traits.
-* Read each of the features given by your ancestry.
+* Read each of the basic abilities given by your ancestry.
-* If a feature asks you to pick a ribbon, pick a ribbon from the given class.
+* If an ability asks you to pick a ribbon, pick a ribbon from the given class.
-* If a feature asks you to pick a ancestry feat, pick the feat from the list at the bottom of the ancestry's page.
+* If an ability asks you to pick an ancestry feat, pick a feat from the list at the bottom of the ancestry's page.

 ## Pick Two Backgrounds